frotaur/LLM-Arrows-of-Time/README.md

 This tag restores the codebase to a snapshot as it was for the submission of the rebuttal, during the paper review.
 Contains slightly update code, as well as additional `.json` files for experiments on Arabic, Hebrew and Tagalog, as well reversed French

 ## Tokenization
-The script `tokenize_to_h5.py` can be used to prepare a dataset for training.
-Given a .txt file, it will train a BPE tokenizer on it, then use it to tokenize the text, and save the tokenized dataset in `.h5` format.
+The script `tokenization_pipeline.py` can be used to prepare a dataset for training.
+Given a folder containing .txt files, it will train a BPE tokenizer on them, then use it to tokenize the text, and save the tokenized dataset in `.h5` format.
+The pipeline uses the huggingface implementation of BPE tokenizers.

 CC100 datasets can be downloaded [here](https://data.statmt.org/cc-100/).
 ### Usage :

-To use `tokenize_to_h5.py`, first put a standalone `.txt` file inside a folder.
-Then, use `tokenize_to_h5.py` using the following arguments
+To use `tokenization_pipeline.py`, first put the `.txt` comprising the dataset in a folder.
+Then, use `tokenization_pipeline.py` using the following argument
 ```
-usage: tokenize_to_h5.py [-h] --txt_path TXT_PATH
+usage: tokenization_pipeline.py [-h] txt_path

         Script for preparing a .txt cc-100 dataset for training.
-Creates the
-        custom tokenizer, and tokenizes the text with it to generate the .h5
-        file for training.
+Creates the custom tokenizer, and tokenizes the text with it to generate the .h5 file for training.

-        To make one of those things independently (e.g., only make the custom
+        To make one of those things independently (e.g., only make the custom tokenizer), see tokenization_scripts.
-        tokenizer), see modules/tok_utils.

-options:
-  -h, --help            show this help message and exit
-  --txt_path TXT_PATH, -t TXT_PATH
+positional arguments:
+  txt_path

-                                The input file to be tokenized.
-This script will save the following
+        The input folder to be tokenized.
+This script will save the following items:
-                                items:
-                                1) given the path of a source plain text file, a folder of the same
-                                name as the containing folder of txt_path, with '_h5' appended at the
-                                end, as well as raw Pytorch tensors.
+        1) A folder named '<txt_path>_pt', containing the tokenized data as pytorch tensors.
+A folder named '<txt_path>_h5' containing the tokenized h5py dataset.
 Example:
-                                    -t my_dataset/input.txt -> my_dataset_h5/input.h5
+            my_dataset/input.txt -> my_dataset_h5/input.h5
                                     my_dataset_pt/input_tokenized.pt
-                                2) a tokenizer in modules/tokenizers called after the folder containing
+        2) a tokenizer in modules/tokenizers named '<txt_path>_tokenizer'.
-                                the txt dataset.
 Example:
-                                    -t code_dataset/input.txt -> modules/tokenizers/code_dataset_tokenizer/
+        code_dataset/input.txt -> modules/tokenizers/code_dataset_tokenizer/

+options:
+  -h, --help  show this help message and exit
 ```

 Then run the script.

 NOTE : tokenization of large .txt files (>100GB) might take a while (1,2 days).
 This script is NOT designed to pick up where it left off if it crashes.
-For bigger datasets, consider making a script (include `from modules.tok_utils import *`), and run, subsequently :
+For bigger datasets consider using the scripts in `tokenization_scripts/`:
-- `create_tokenizer(txt_path, tokenizer_folder,tokenizer_name)` : Will train the BPE tokenizer on the given .txt file, and save it in <tokenizer_folder>/<tokenizer_name>
+- `create_tokenizer.py` : Will train the BPE tokenizer on the given .txt file, and save it.
+See `python create_tokenizer.py --help`
-- `tokenize_folder(os.path.dirname(txt_path), os.path.join(tokenizer_folder,tokenizer_name))` : Will tokenize the text file, splitting it into subfiles if necessary for memory reasons.
-Saved the tokenized tensors as `.pt`.
-If it crashes mid-way, can be restarted, and will pickup from last checkpoint
+- `tokenize_txt.py` : Will tokenize the text files, splitting it into subfiles if necessary for memory reasons.
+Saves the tokenized tensors as `.pt`.
+If it crashes mid-way, can be restarted, and will pickup from last checkpoint.
+See `python tokenize_txt.py --help`.
-- `make_h5(os.path.dirname(txt_path)+'_pt', dataset_name, destination_folder,toki)` : Will convert a folder containing `.pt` files into a single `.h5` dataset, ready for training. `toki` is an `AutoTokenizer` instance, used only for visualization of the process.
+- `tensor_to_h5 : Will convert a folder containing `.pt` files into a single `.h5` dataset, ready for training.
+See `python tensor_to_h5.py --help`.

-For more informations on these functions, look at docstring comments in `modules/tok_utils`

 ### Tokenizer class